21hook/MVVM/README.md

 [README 中文](https://github.com/21hook/MVVM/blob/master/README-zh_cn.md)

 ## Key concepts
-- Observe operation; set/get events(Object.defineProperty())
-- Listener/publish-subscribe pattern
-- Interpreter pattern
-- MVVM pattern
+tree traverse, get/set event, listener/publish-subscribe pattern, interpreter pattern, single-way data-binding

 ## Mechanism
-1. Implement a data observer, which can listen get/set event on the sub-properties of the data object;
-2. Implement a dependency object, which add a list of watchers for each sub-property of a data object.
+Implement a data observer, which can listen get/set event on the sub-properties of the data object.
+Implement a dependency object, which add a list of watchers for each sub-property of a data object.
-3. Implement a directive & expression compiler.
+Implement a directive & expression compiler.
 It scan, analyze the directive or expression in each element node, evaluate the value of the directives according to their names.
-4. Implement a watcher object, and add it into as a observer of the sub-properties of the data object.
+Implement a watcher object, and add it into as a observer of the sub-properties of the data object.
 When the sub-properties of the data object get mutated, the dependency object will get notified, & it will update all subscribers of the sub-property - the watcher objects, automatically.

 ## Table of contents
 1. [Observe operation](#demo1-observe-operationsource)